Rodents

 Description

 Rodents comprise about 40% of all the mammals on the planet.
-There are some 1,500 species of rodent, including beavers, marmots, chipmunks, squirrels, woodchucks, prairie dogs, porcupines and voles.
+There are some 1,500 species of rodents, including beavers, marmots, chipmunks, squirrels, woodchucks, prairie dogs, porcupines and voles.
 Rabbits are not classified as rodents, having different teeth and skeletal structures.
 The most common rodents viewed as pests are mice and rats.
-Though these creatures vary widely in body size and habitat, they all share the characteristic of a large pair of incisor teeth on both the upper and lower jaw that grow continuously and must be maintained by gnawing.
+Though these creatures vary widely in body size and habitat, they all share the characteristic of a large pair of incisor teeth on both the upper and lower jaw that grow continuously, and must be maintained by gnawing.

 Most rodents are plant eaters, though some will eat anything, including insects and their own young in certain situations.
-Many are solitary creatures, like the porcupine, but some are social and thrive in large colonies, such as prairies dogs, mice and the South American capybara - which is also the world's largest living rodent.
+Many are solitary creatures, like the porcupine, but some are social and thrive in large colonies, such as prairie dogs, mice and the South American capybara - which is also the world's largest living rodent.
 Lifespans vary according to a rodent's size, with mice living two to three years and capybaras up to 10 years.
 Many rodents are an important food source for predators like owls and coyotes.

 Breeding Habits